The Agony of Opacity: Foundations for Reflective Interpretability in AI-Mediated Mental Health Support

 At a broader level, this research could feed into policy guidelines around AI-mediated mental health support that apply across general purpose chatbot companies.
 In clinical mental health practice, clinical regulations require clinicians to clearly define boundaries around the type of support that can be provided (as part of the informed consent process)~\cite{fisher2008informed, trachsel2019strengthen}, and ensure that users are well-aware of how their information or data might be used~\cite{pendse2024advancing}.
 More research work is needed to understand where including that information would actually enrich the process of accessing support for users in distress, and at what level that might become so burdensome that it disincentivizes care.
 For instance, recent regulations have required AI chatbots to disclose to users that they are speaking to an AI chatbot (and that the user is not speaking to a human) every three hours~\cite{kong2025aicompanions}---research around reflective interpretability could help inform similar regulations, towards allowing users to feel more informed (and a greater sense of agency) when interacting with AI-mediated mental health support.

-We therefore call for lightweight and opt-in reflective mechanisms, with efficacy measured via established scales and augmented through qualitative work, towards balancing interpretability against the practical need to ensure support is accessible for those who have few other options.